iftekhar2979/iftekhar2979/README.md

 ## My Experience
 <p align="center">
   <p> I excel as a Full-Stack Developer with a keen eye for detail .
-My expertise spans across front-end technologies, including HTML, CSS, JavaScript, React.js, Redux, and the Redux Toolkit, enabling me to create intuitive and visually appealing interfaces.
-On the backend, my proficiency with Node.js, Express.js, MongoDB, and Prisma empowers me to develop reliable and scalable applications.
+My expertise spans across front-end technologies, including HTML, CSS, JavaScript, Typescript , React.js, Redux, and the Redux Toolkit, enabling me to create intuitive and visually appealing interfaces.
+On the backend, my proficiency with Node.js, Express.js,Nest.js , Sql Databases , MongoDB, and Mongoose ,Prisma Orm to develop reliable and scalable applications.
 My work is characterized by a commitment to innovation and excellence, integrating RTK Query for state management to deliver high-performance applications.
 Eager to collaborate on pioneering projects, I aim to contribute my skills to the development community and engage with like-minded professionals.</p>
 </p>

 <h1 align="left" >Technology I use</h1>